TheMythologist/tp/docs/DeveloperGuide.md

 <puml src="diagrams/CommandHistoryDiagram.puml" width="550"/>

-The sequence diagram below illustrates the interactions with the `CommandHistory` component, when any command is executed.
+The sequence diagram below illustrates the interactions with the `CommandHistory` component when any command is executed.

 <puml src="diagrams/CommandHistorySequenceDiagram.puml" alt="Interactions With the CommandHistory Component" />